You’ve made dinner. It’s a chicken recipe you’ve cooked dozens of times. You followed the recipe to a “t,” and yet the chicken is rubbery.

 This process helps to break down some of the muscle fibers of the meat and tenderize them.
 Some of the brine is absorbed into the meat, further preventing dryness.
 My personal favorite is to soak the chicken in pickle juice before cooking.

 Say you have brined it, cooked it to safe cooking temperature, and it’s still rubbery.
 Now we blame the chicken.

 Woody Chicken Breast is a condition where the muscle fibers are tight and knotted.
 Retailers still sell chickens with moderate cases of woody chicken despite various inspections.
 The disease affects 5-10% of chickens in the United States.

 White Striping in Chicken

-White striping, a meat quality issue, degrades the taste and nutritional value of chicken, resulting in meat that is less tender and doesn’t absorb marinade easily and contains more fat.
+White striping, a meat quality issue, degrades the taste and nutritional value of chicken, resulting in less tender meat, doesn’t absorb marinade easily, and contains more fat.